mikenelson-io/fusion-client-devkit/README.md

 ## Docker Image (recommended method)

  - Notes:
-	 - For Windows WSLv2, Windows, or MacOS, install Docker Desktop or equivalent before proceeding.
+	 - For Windows (native) or MacOS, install Docker Desktop or equivalent before proceeding.
+You may use Docker Desktop for Windows if using WSLv2, but it is no longer necessary as you can run Docker in a WSLv2 distribution.
+If using WSLv2 in Windows with Docker Desktop, ensure  is enabled for your distribution in the Docker Desktop Resource settings.
+[See this article for more information.](https://docs.docker.com/desktop/windows/wsl/).
 Docker equivalents such as Podman and Multipass have not been tested, but will most likely work.
-If using WSL2 in Windows, ensure Docker Desktop is enabled for your distribution in the Docker Desktop Resource settings.
-[See this article for more information.](https://docs.docker.com/desktop/windows/wsl/)
 	 - Replace API_CLIENT_ID with the APP ID from your Provider or Pure1.
 	 - Replace PATH_TO_PRIV_KEY with the absolute path to the private key.pem file.
 The path must be absolute.